reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 The base class includes some basic getter/setter functions and some validation that will throw useful errors if the _wrong_ data or props are passed to your chart.
 You can look at what's in the base class and customize those getter/setters and validations rules, but you don't have to.

-### ✏️ Using getter/setters to configure chart modules
+### ✏️ Using getter/setters to customize your chart

 Let's look at how you can use those getter/setter methods to set and access configuration options on your chart.